✔ No account fees or minimums ✔ Up to 4.20% APY

 Buying a high-mileage car can be an easy way to save money.
 In fact, if the price is right, you may be able to buy a used car with cash, meaning you won’t have to worry about monthly car payments and high interest rates.

 However, cars with higher mileage are understandably more prone to mechanical issues.
 When buying high-mileage cars, it’s important to consider models with a clear history of routine maintenance.
-It is also wise to consider automotive manufacturers that are well-known for building longer-lasting cars; Consumer Reports singles out Honda and Toyota specifically, though some people are loyal to other makes, too.
+It’s also wise to look at automotive manufacturers that are well-known for building longer-lasting cars; Consumer Reports singles out Honda and Toyota specifically, though some people are loyal to other makes, too.

 Buying a High-Mileage Car: Pros and Cons